 - Enclosures, panels, consoles, knobs, housing, and other applications for consumer and computer electronics

-Anodizing Options for Aluminum
+Finishing Options for CNC Machined Aluminum Parts

 Anodizing is one of the most common finishing options, offering strong corrosion protection and enhancing the overall appearance of metal parts.
 Three types of aluminum anodizing are available from Protolabs: